facebook/react-native-website/docs/appstate.md

 ### `change`

-This even is received when the app state has changed.
+This event is received when the app state has changed.
 The listener is called with one of [the current app state values](appstate.md#app-states).

 ### `focus`